Simo-Pekka Olli

 Simo-Pekka Olli (born November 13, 1985) is a professional volleyball player from Finland.

 He has played three seasons in Italy A1-league.
-Sempre Volley Padova was his club years 2005–2008.
+Sempre Volley Padua was his club years 2005–2008.
 After that he came back to Finland because he must perform military service.
 In Finland military service is mandatory for all men.

 Career

 Olli started his career as a fourteen-year-old in Varkaus.
 First he played middle-blocker but the youth national teams coach saw his good set and moved him to setter.
 His first season in Finland Champion league was 2004–2005.
 He played in Raision Loimu where he won Finland Cup-Champion and became 4th place in the league.
 In Raisio Loimu played at the same time as brothers Mikko and Matti Oivanen.
 After one season in Finland he signed a contract with Italy A1-league.

 The team was Sempre Volley Padova where set too other Finland player Mikko Esko.
 After one season in Padova Olli changed his team to Bergamo Volley.
 Olli was credit in Bergamo because he had three years contract with Padova.
 After Bergamo year Olli come back to Padova and played his last contract season.